-Famous for its Baroque buildings, which are very impressive, this street is where you can see all the grand palazzos; the majority of which have been renovated and are very swish.
-Bring your wide-angle lens.
+Famous for its plethora of Baroque architecture, which is very impressive, this street is where you can see all the grand palazzos – the majority of which have been renovated and are very swish.

 Piazza de Ferrari

-- Amici’s Café (Via de Amicis 36) – Good coffee (€1.10) and not far from the Brignole Metro.
-Busy with locals so you know it’s good.
+On via de Amicis 36, this caef serves good coffee (€1.10) and is not far from the Brignole Metro – busy with locals so you know it’s good.

 Whilst in Genoa, you must try the famous Pesto a la Genovese.
 After all, this is where Pesto was born and it is deliciously excellent.
 Buy a jar or two to take home – it’s sold everywhere.

 A few more shops from someone that doesn’t enjoy shopping…